syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% highlight vbnet %}
 [VB]

-'Save the document in the given name and format
+'Saves the document in the given name and format

 document.Save(outputFileName, FormatType.Docx)

-'Release the resources occupied by WordDocument instance
+'Releases the resources occupied by WordDocument instance

 document.Close()